tableau/connector-plugin-sdk/docs/design.md

 ### Should I create a dialect definition file?

-If you want to customize the generated SQL instead of using the superclass's dialect, or if your connector inherits from ODBC or JDBC, then you need to create a custom dialect file.
-If your database follows the SQL standards of any database that Tableau currently supports(listed above), then you can choose that base dialect as a starting point.
+If you want to customize the generated SQL, or if your connector inherits from ODBC or JDBC, then you need to create a custom dialect file.

+Only if your database follows the SQL standards of a database that Tableau currently supports (listed above) should you consider choosing that base dialect as a starting point.
+Also, any new Tableau version can change those base dialects' behavior, which may cause unintended side effects for connectors inheriting from those base dialects.

 Without a dialect file, the dialect from the superclass is used.
 For more information, see [Create a Tableau Dialect Definition (TDD) File]({{ site.baseurl }}/docs/dialect).